Or... Why Diversity and Inclusion must be a guiding principle through any crisis into longer term recovery.

 Now is the time to ensure you are innovating and designing from the edge.
 Including fundamental inclusive design and human-centred design principles into your work products or service designs provides not only more accessible products or services but a significant increase in market share.
 The Centre for Inclusive Design released a report last year in partnership with Adobe and Microsoft which details how inclusive design can expand customer reach fourfold.
 You already have many different unicorns with diverse life experiences within your employees who can help enable this thinking.
 You just need to ask them to contribute.

 There is an opportunity right now to re-enforce your organisational values and Diversity and Inclusion goals.
-As you are making decision’s regarding the re-sizing or structuring of your organisation ensure a more diverse mix of employees remain by assessing at the holistic level.
+As you are making decision’s regarding the re-sizing or structuring of your organisation ensure a more diverse mix of employees remains by assessing at the holistic level.
 Ramp up your culture activities by empowering your culture champions and employee resource groups and provide more opportunities for the inclusion of different ideas and solutions through inclusive leadership to really enable innovation at an edge level.
 Left of centre thinking from diverse employees will help provide the insights and options that may change the roadmap for short- and medium-term recovery.

 This article was written by Steph Sands - the Head of Diversity and Inclusion for Capgemini Australia and New Zealand.